joosephook/tcs/lec_00_1_math_background.md

 Giving a bijection between two sets is often a good way to show they have the same size.
 In fact, the standard mathematical definition of the notion that "$S$ and $T$ have the same cardinality" is that there exists a bijection $f:S \rightarrow T$.
 Further, the cardinality of a set $S$ is defined to be $n$ if there is a bijection from $S$ to the set $\{0,\ldots,n-1\}$.
-As we will see later in this book, this is a definition that can generalizes to defining the cardinality of _infinite_ sets.
+As we will see later in this book, this is a definition that generalizes to defining the cardinality of _infinite_ sets.